The Kāpiti Coast District has a long and diverse history...

 1950s - Paraparaumu was Wellington's airport for passengers and freight. Ōtaki Borough (1921-89) promoted secondary industry.
 Paraparaumu acquired basic professional, commercial and service occupations.
 The Kāpiti District Trust, a Rotary intiative, was established in 1957 to care for the needs of local elderly people without significant personal resources.

 1960-75 - Economic and population growth were rapid.
 City commuters travelled daily by bus to Paekākāriki and by electric train unit to Wellington.
 Farms were broken up for housing in Paraparaumu township, Paraparaumu Beach and North Beach.
 Building and related trades flourished.
 Coastlands shopping centre and Te Roto industrial park were developed.
 From 1953 to 1983, 12 schools opened, including two colleges.
 Kāpiti District Trust opened Marire Home (1962) and Sevenoaks retirement communities.

-1975-89 - Slower growth in late 1970s was tackled in several ways.
+1975-89 - Slower growth in the late-1970s was tackled in several ways.
 Kāpiti Coast Promotion Council attracted investors, Kāpiti Borough Council took on a major works programme and the suburban railway system was electrified to Paraparaumu.
 Commerce and industry grew at Waikanae and Ōtaki

 1989 - Kāpiti Coast District Council was established, incorporating Waikanae and Ōtaki.
 A District Plan was drawn up to guide rural and urban growth.

-2000s - Capital value of the Kāpiti Coast District exceeds $4,000 million in 2003.
+2000s - Capital value of the Kāpiti Coast District exceeds $4billion in 2003.
 New library at Paraparaumu opened 2002.
 Midlands Gardens retirement community opened by the Kāpiti District Trust.